 In the Seven Point Mind Training text, one of the points for training is to practice with those who are close to us first.
 Don’t ignore them.
 Now, we might think that this is contradictory to this whole training of not regarding any as close or distant from us.
 But it’s important to realize that, in terms of reality, we speak about deepest truth and conventional truth.
 And while understanding and focusing on deepest truth, that doesn’t deny conventional truth – we need to see the two of them together.
 So, both points of view are valid within their own parameters, in other words within their own context.

 So, by analogy, there are different levels of understanding this way of viewing others, or classifying others as close and distant.
 There are two levels of regarding that; two points of view, deepest and conventional, ultimate and conventional.
-From a deepest point of view, an ultimate point of view, that appearance of others as being some close and some distant is not rationally justified.
+From the deepest point of view, an ultimate point of view, that appearance of others as being some close and some distant is not rationally justified.

 You see, what we want to do, in terms of becoming a Buddha, is to be able to benefit everyone.
 Remember our cognitive obscurations – our mind makes people appear separate, separate, separate, each one establishing its own existence by itself.
 So if we think in terms of a countless number of beings and each one of them is separate, separate, separate, separate, it’s just overwhelming that you have to deal with each one individually, separately.
 You know, I have to develop compassion toward this one, and then this one, and then this one, and then this one, and then this one – for a countless number.
 I mean this is really very weird, isn’t it?